TheHiveHelixLabs/anomali-import-tool/REPOSITORY_CLEANUP_SUMMARY.md

 Per user memory:
 > "The .cursor/rules directory contains three generic rule files (create-prd.mdc, generate-tasks.mdc, process-task-list.mdc) that are project-agnostic and work correctly for any project.
 These rules do not contain hard-coded project references and use dynamic placeholders like [feature-name] for file naming."

-**Action Taken**: These rules were removed from git tracking but preserved in local IDE configuration, maintaining the project-agnostic functionality while keeping them out of version control.
+**Action Taken**: These rules were excluded from git tracking but PRESERVED in the filesystem for Cursor IDE functionality, maintaining the project-agnostic functionality while keeping them out of version control.
+The `.cursor/` directory and its contents remain in the project folder but are ignored by git via `.gitignore`.

 ## Branch Usage Guidelines